Proudly Serving The Finger Lakes Including - Syracuse, Ithaca, Rochester & Nearby

 At Halco, every geothermal system we do is monitored, and energy production and COP are guaranteed.
 We also conduct soil samples prior to earth loop installation, do soil thermal conductivity analysis, and data log the pressurization of the system to guarantee a successful earth loop installation.
 We pay a high degree of attention to system quality assurance and system production, because that's not always done in the industry and we think it essential for guaranteeing and demonstrating system performance.

 For most clients proceeding or considering a geothermal heat pump system, the first step is for us to review the last year of heating bills.
 We then usually arrange a site visit to review the building and discuss the options in person.
-The next important initial part of the process is usually the commercial building energy audit.
-For most clients considering geothermal systems, an energy audit will determine the actual current conductive and convective losses of the building, and will allow us to both properly size a system and recommend energy efficiency and envelope improvements that are cost effective and often significantly lower the overall heat load requirements of the building.
+The next important initial part of the process is usually the commercial building energy assessment.
+For most clients considering geothermal systems, an energy assessment will determine the actual current conductive and convective losses of the building, and will allow us to both properly size a system and recommend energy efficiency and envelope improvements that are cost effective and often significantly lower the overall heat load requirements of the building.

 Geothermal systems have a life expectancy of 50 years plus for the earth loop field, and twenty years for the heat pump unit.
 The warranties on these two primary components are usually 25 years and 10 years, respectively.